anothergitdev/aws-lambda-ci-python/README.md

     - Use this aws lambda template for python to develop manage and automatically build your code fro specific lambda fnctions package to deploy in your environment.

-    - Use script from sample lambda function-1 `package.json`
+    - Use `build.sh` script for testing deploying sample lambda functions.

+    - `/src` directory on root will be created after successful run with deployement packages for each lambdas.

 ## Development setup for CI/CD